Stephen Hall (actor): Television

 He has also appeared in telemovies, including The King (2007), playing the role of Bert Newton.

 As a producer, he worked on the Australian version of the game show Deal or No Deal.

 As a TV writer he has worked on many Australian comedy and light entertainment TV productions, such as BackBerner, Big Bite, Full Frontal, and Spicks and Specks.
 He was a writer on the third series of the weekly satirical comedy programme Newstopia, broadcast on SBS in 2008.
 From 2009 to 2012, Hall served as head writer on the comedy game show Talkin' 'bout Your Generation.
 In 2013, he wrote for ABC-TV's weekly satirical comedy show Shaun Micallef's Mad as Hell, and Adam Hills Tonight series 2, of which he was also the Studio Producer.

-As of 2014, Hall is a regular cast member on Shaun Micallef's Mad As Hell, with popular characters including the political spokesman Darius Horsham.
+From 2014 to 2022, Hall was a regular cast member on Shaun Micallef's Mad as Hell, with popular characters including the political spokesman Darius Horsham.